choyoon88/bikedisco/README.md

 ## Data Models

+5 models are used for each apps.

 ### User Model
 - User model is from Django allauth library and it contains basic information about authenticated user.

 ### Post Model

 - Post model is used for each review uploaded by the user.
 It has a foreign key for author which is extended by User model.
 It uses slug field to create a unique id for each review.
-Also country, city and the station_name data is fetched from the CityBike API which will be used to populate the drop down menu for the user's to select the station info when posting a review.
+Also country, city and the station_name data is fetched from the CityBike API which will be used to populate a dropdown menu for the user to select the station info when posting a review.

 | Name | Field Type | Validation |
 | :---:   | :---: | :---: |